The Otago Chess Club

 7 Maitland Street, Dunedin, New Zealand

-The next event on the Calendar is the second leg of the Rapid Championship, which starts on 27 September.
+The current event on the Calendar is the second leg of the Rapid Championship, which started on 27 September.

-The second leg of the Standard Championship is almost over with just one game left to play in the B Grade.
-The Senior Champion is Quentin Johnson, The Intermediate Champion is Terry Duffield and the Junior Champion (with a game in hand) is Max Lough.
+The second leg of the Standard Championship is over.
+The Senior Champion is Quentin Johnson, The Intermediate Champion is Terry Duffield and the Junior Champion is Max Lough - See News

 The Otago Spring Rapid Open on 2 September was won by Quentin Johnson - See News